 - Curating materials (submitted in conjunction with manuscripts) that other teachers and researchers can use in their contexts,

-- Communicating with the community, not only through this journal but via SNS and regular public connections (podcast, webinars, Slack channels, etc.).
+- Communicating with the community, not only through this journal but via SNS and regular public connections (podcast, webinars, Discord channels, etc.).